-An appointment established at a fixed or variable percentage of time for up to a fouryear duration.
-A contract appointment can be extended for up to one additional year for a maximum total of five years.
+An contract appointment is an appointment established at a fixed or variable percentage of time for up to a four-year duration.
+A contract appointment can be extended for up to one additional year for a maximum total of five years.definite period

 Contract appointments have a specific, pre-established end date and may be appropriate under circumstances such as:

-- Short-term projects with specific objectives and defined outcomes; - Position has special salary requirements; - Position funding may be short-term; or - Department has a temporary need during restructuring, reorganization, or workflow redesign efforts.
+- Short-term projects with specific objectives and defined outcomes;

+- Position has special salary requirements;

+- Position funding may be short-term; or

+• Department has a temporary need during restructuring, reorganization, or workflow redesign efforts.